Skip to content

 II · The Inner Face of Pattern

-§I established the metaphysical skeleton: six postulates, five theorems, eleven propositions.
-But Postulate 3 says Tao has an intelligible aspect (Pattern) without unfolding what Pattern looks like from the inside.
-What is Pattern’s internal structure?
+§I gave the framework its metaphysical skeleton: six postulates, five theorems, eleven propositions.
+Yet Postulate 3 names Tao’s intelligible aspect, Pattern, without showing how Pattern looks from within.
+What is its inner structure?
 How does it operate?
-Does it have boundaries?
-If we are to face the AI age lucidly, we must understand how “intelligibility” itself works, because AI is the ultimate instrument of Pattern.
+Where does it meet its limits?
+If we are to face the AI age lucidly, we must understand how intelligibility itself works, because AI is the most powerful instrument of Pattern we have yet built.
 This chapter unfolds Pattern’s four fundamental modes and arrives, at the end, at a crucial intersection: probability, the meeting point of Pattern and Mystery.

 II.1 · Pattern Is Not a Clock